ExchangeBC/Our-Project-Docs/discussion/projects.md

 ###Projects as Opportunities

-**Future State:** The Project concept / element is intended to be where [[Unmet Needs or Contract Opportunities|opportunities]] would be defined, either as the project itself, or a new element hanging off of the project element.
+**Future State:** The Project concept / element is intended to be where [Unmet Needs or Contract Opportunities](opportunities.md) would be defined, either as the project itself, or a new element hanging off of the project element.
 This idea needs further expansion and exploration.

 ###Project Backlogs